-University Futures 2 will explore the role that parents play as influencers of their children’s university ambitions, from the age of 6 to 18.
+University Futures 2 is currently exploring the role of parents as influencers of their children’s university ambitions, from the age of 6 to 18.
 We know that parents play a key role in children’s thinking and behaviour when it comes to considering and applying to university.
 Understanding and influencing the complex, indirect behaviours and attitudes of parents throughout their children’s childhood and adolescence is perhaps where the real opportunities lie for universities to meaningfully engage with parents.

 What are parents saying to their children about university?
 How can you engage them effectively?

-Join University Futures 2 to explore the role of parents as influencers of university ambition.
-University Futures 2 is a collaborative research project and we are seeking a maximum of 15 universities who want to understand more about how to build, develop and sustain meaningful relationships with parents.
+We are currently working in collaboration with eight universities to explore the role of parents as influencers of university ambition and to understand more about how universities can build, develop and sustain meaningful relationships with parents.

 - Understand how parents view their role in the decision-making process; when and where they are most/least influential